• Closed for Christmas 12/24 & 12/25

 • 1965 - The Cranston City Council commissioned a study by Kenneth Shaffer of Simmons College to craft recommendations for library development in the city.
 Based on the Shaffer report and in accordance with RI law, the City Council established the Cranston Public Library system in 1966.
 The six neighborhood libraries were invited to join.

-• 1966 - On its 75th anniversary, a new edition was constructed to the Oaklawn Library.
+• 1966 - On its 75th anniversary, a new addition was constructed to the Oaklawn Library.

 • 1968 - Early in 1968, the Auburn and Oaklawn libraries become the first to join the newly established Cranston Public Library.
 James T. Giles was appointed the first Library Director in September 1968.
 In late 1968 the Thornton Library becomes the third library to join the new library system.